perseids-project/JackSON/README.md

 ### Install
 Install ruby and gem.

-Run the install script to install the necessary gems.
+Run the install script to install all required gems.

 	./install.sh